-What are things to consider when selecting a suitable accounting software package?
+What are the things to consider when selecting a suitable accounting software package for a small business?

 Hi Phil, the world of today provides businesses with reliable internet connections to leverage the cloud computing environment for fantastic value accounting software.
 We love Xero because it just works.
 No fuss, no backups, no tax updates to load, no files to transfer to someone else, live and up to date in the cloud with live bank feeds daily, an ever growing ecosystem of add on functionality (we use Workflowmax for project management).
 Xero is great for accounting firms like ours, but the beauty for the small business owner is how it can save time and hassles, without the need for anyhting other than an internet browser. iphone? yep. ipad? yep.
 PC? yep.
 Mac? yep.
 Android? yep.
 It really rocks!

 Security and data privacy are important issues and at Xero we're very open about the fact that you need to ask the question of providers about what they do to mitigate the risks.
 As you can see on our security page (http://xero.com/security/ ) we do a lot to make sure that your data is both well protected and kept private.
 It's important to note that we provide a level of security and data protection no small business could ever afford to maintain for their own systems - that's the economies of scale that the cloud enables - we can provide bank level security for a low-cost product because we're providing that product to lots of customers.